DartagnanFreire/Titanic---Machine-Learning-from-Disaster/README.md

 # Titanic---Machine-Learning-from-Disaster
-I use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+I used machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

 The Challenge
 The sinking of the Titanic is one of the most infamous shipwrecks in history.